Chronic Limb Ischemia

 - Vascular screening in patients with claudication, paraesthesias, difficulty in walking by Color Doppler is a sensitive test.

-Chronic limb ischemia is managed by using the revascularization technique by Dr Raghu’s cath lab.
+Chronic limb ischemia is managed by using the revascularization technique by Dr. Raghu’s cath lab.
 Availability of a multi-disciplinary approach involving podiatrist, Othepaeidician, physiotherapist, general surgeon, dietician and interventional cardiologist allows us to deliver unparallel results and success by preventing major amputation in more than 90% of cases.
 Comprehensive wound workup and analysis is done to promote wound healing and minimize or avoid amputation hastened by up to 90%.
-Trained to treat vascular disease in below knee and plantar-pedal loop too, hence wound healing rates are superior at our centre.
+Trained to treat vascular disease in below knee and plantar-pedal loop too, hence wound healing rates are superior at our center.